-WeThe team noticed a variety of effects among studies looking at health outcomes associated with phone use and screen time (including TV, laptops, etc.).
+OHA noticed a variety of effects among studies looking at health outcomes associated with phone use and screen time (including TV, laptops, etc.).
 There is good evidence to suggest that screen and phone time are associated with poorer mental health indicators and sleep.
 The exact attributes associated with the use of these devices (RFR exposure, content, etc.) need to be explored further in longitudinal (long term follow-up) studies, in-depth health assessments, double blind studies, and RFR exposure assessments.

-Finally, it is important to reiterate that even though SB 283 directed OHA to particularly review health effects in school or similar environments, most of the the studies available for reviewed in this report were mostly unrelated to school settings, That said, although wethe OHA team included studies that targeted exposures that overlap those expected in a school setting with many estimating higher exposures.
-Overall, tThe available epidemiology research examining RFR health effects does not provide sufficient evidence to conclude that RFR exposure in school settings is associated with adverse health effects, although, as we mention above, more research is needed.
-Formatted: Font color: Red
+Finally, it is important to reiterate that even though SB 283 directed OHA to particularly review health effects in school or similar environments, most of the studies available for review were largely unrelated to school settings.
+That said, OHA included studies that targeted exposures that overlap those expected in a school setting with many estimating higher exposures.
+Overall, the available epidemiology research examining RFR health effects does not provide sufficient evidence to conclude that RFR exposure in school settings is associated with adverse health effects, although, as mentioned above, more research is needed.
+This is in line with conclusions on RFR exposures and health by the U.S. Food and Drug Administration, the Centers for Disease Control and Prevention, the National Cancer institute, and other agencies that work to protect population health.